-The Supreme Court today directed the Central Government to find out whether any orders for cancellation of visa of individual Markaz visitors have been issued by state authorities.
+The Supreme Court today directed the Central Government to find out whether any orders for cancellation of the visa of individual Markaz visitors have been issued by state authorities.

 The bench comprising Justice AM Khanwilkar, Justice Dinesh maheshwari and Justice Sanjeev Khanna was hearing petition challenging the Ministry of Home Affairs order blacklisting the foreign nationals belongs to 35 countries, presently in India and thereafter arbitrarily directing the Director Generals of Police and Police Commissioners of all States/UTs, to register FIRs against such foreigners, as reflected in the Press Release dated April 2, 2020 published by the Press Information Bureau.